paubcdev/paubcdev/README.md

 - My name is Pau Blanes, aka. @paubcdev
-- 📊 I'm a cybersecurity engineer and software developer.
-My language specialities are Python, Rust, C++ and, to a lesser extent SQL and R.
+- 🔐 I'm a cybersecurity engineer and software developer.
+- 💬 Proficient in Python, Rust, C/C++ and, to a lesser extent SQL and R.
+- 📊 Previously working in Data Engineering.
 - 🤖 Outside data projects, I'm a dedidcated hardware/robotics hobbyist, and like to tinker frequently with Arduino and Raspberry Pi, as well as electronics.
-- 🐧 Passionate GNU/Linux user (Fedora at the moment), FOSS enthusiast.
+- 🐧 Passionate GNU/Linux user, FOSS enthusiast.
 - 📫 You can reach me at blanescolomina.pau@gmail.com

 <!---